The LI4E Community Innovation Center at John F. Germany Library

 We’re very excited to have these collaborative opportunities to learn how to use and resuse properties and facilities for public creative purposes, and look forward to sharing the journey with others interested in creating similar spaces in their communities.

-Tampa Bay area residents interested in staying updated on CIC progress are invited to complete our CIC Interest Form.
+Tampa Bay area residents interested in staying updated on CIC progress, or businesses interested in sponsorship opportunities are invited to complete our CIC Interest Form.

 Gulf Coast Makers